ssoper/Batil/README.md

 ## So What’s a Batil Anyways

-The [Batil](https://www.naval-encyclopedia.com/medieval-ships/) was a coastal ship in use up until the 1950s.
-Serving primarily has a merchant vessel, it was ubiquitous throughout South Asia and the Middle East helping to create a resilient trade network.
+The [Batil](https://www.naval-encyclopedia.com/medieval-ships/) was a coastal ship in use for hundreds of years up until the 1950s.
+Serving primarily as a merchant vessel, it was ubiquitous throughout South Asia and the Middle East helping to create a resilient trade network.